UIDIGI EPROM

 DigipeaterCallsign = N8DEU-4

 The DigipeaterCallsign should be set to the callsign that will identify your digipeater.
 If you have multiple digipeaters using your callsign, then you may choose to use a unique SSID settings from 1 to 15.
-In my case I have multiple digipeaters, so I have decided to use N8DEU-4 for this example.
+In our case we have multiple digipeaters and only use N8DEU-4 as an example.
 You would use your own callsign for this setting.
-This is the parameter to assign the callsign to your digipeater.
+This is the parameter to assign the callsign to your digipeater. * Try to avoid using SSID's of -12 and -15 if possible.

 // Set the digipeater address alias (without SSID if necessary)